-How the German Word “Fräulein” Disappeared Posted by Sten on Feb 18, 2021 in Culture, History, Language, People, vocabulary
+How the German Word “Fräulein” Disappeared Posted by Sten on Feb 18, 2021 in Culture, Language

 Language moves and evolves, often along the lines of what a culture still deems acceptable or not.
 German is not immune to this, of course, and this week marked the 50th anniversary of the disappearance of a belittling word: Fräulein.
 A “little woman”.
 It disappeared in legal ways, at least.
 That doesn’t mean you won’t ever hear it anymore.
 What is a Fräulein, what was and is its meaning in German, and how was it banned?